-The purpose of this Emergency Response Plan is to provide processes and procedures that will reduce the risk to safety for Yukon University employees, students and visitors when faced with an emergency situation.
+The purpose of this Emergency Response Plan (ERP) is to provide processes and procedures that will reduce the risk to safety for Yukon College employees, students and visitors when faced with an emergency situation.

-The Plan outlines the role each individual needs to take in order to make the plan work, how to evacuate the building, and what everyone needs to do in the different emergencies that they can potentially face at their workplace.
+The Plan outlines the role each individual needs to take in order to make the plan work, how to evacuate Ayamdigut campus buildings and what everyone needs to do in the different emergencies that they can potentially face at their workplace.

-The threat to personal safety and property is decreased when all members of the Campus are familiar with their role in the emergency response plan and have the opportunity to practice during scheduled non-emergency drills.
+The threat to personal safety and property is decreased when all employees are familiar with their role in the emergency response evacuation plan and have the opportunity to practice during scheduled non-emergency drills.

-In all emergency situations, protecting the life and personal safety of members: staff, faculty, students and visitors takes precedence over protecting property.
+In all emergency situations, protecting the life and personal safety of staff, faculty, students and visitors takes precedence over protecting property.